 Each drawing lesson is divided in 10 to 20 steps, and it’s extremely easy to follow.
 Have fun with this application at home, in school, while drawing on paper, or with chalk on pavement – do it everywhere!

 Mathletics has evolved… right into your hands.
+This isn’t a free app but you can still get Mathletics on Kindle Fire – click here for the latest price.
 The multi award-winning e-learning platform is available on selected Android tablets and is now better than ever!
 Use in the classroom, at home – or anywhere.
-Use online or offline – Mathletics can now truly be access ANYWHERE!
+Use online or offline – Mathletics can now truly be access ANYWHERE!??
 Mathletics is the world’s leading educational resource for mathematics, created by the team behind the World Education Games.
 Over 4 million students in schools across the world are a part of our global learning community.
+If you need help installing Mathletics visit the help page here.

 How The Amazon Fire HD 8 Kids Edition Can Help Kids At School